 The result was unexpected, but—in retrospect—should have been obvious.
 This is going to sound terribly emo, but the unapologetic catharsis of this record broke through barriers I’d put up for many years to avoid dealing with a spate of unpleasant issues.
 It’s as if the music sent my brain back in time, scooping up the emotional intensity of my teenage years and pouring it over a lifetime of unresolved feelings & experiences.
 The timing was right, I suppose; the final ingredient to the music’s outsized impact.

 Listening is a pulse oscillating between joy and sadness, bounded by a feeling of being profoundly alive and awake.

-So, yeah.
-That’s a lot to unpack, for sure.
-But there it is.
-This album—the painful, the soul-baring, the wistful, the joyous, and the euphoric—is wrapped in some of the most sparkling melodies and killer grooves this side of 1989.
+Still, this album—the painful, the soul-baring, the wistful, the joyous, and the euphoric—is wrapped in some of the most sparkling melodies and killer grooves this side of 1989.
 There is not only a musical connection, but now an emotional one.
 Isn’t that the best kind of music?
 That saturating, soul-connecting music that bypasses all logic and goes straight to the heart?
 It really does seem like the kind of thing I would have listened to as a moody teenager.
 Evidently, you can’t J.Crew the goth out of yourself, no matter how many pairs of sensible chinos are folded neatly in your closet.
 A part of me will always be that weird kid that wore a black trench coat and Disintegration t-shirt to school (even on hot Texas days.
 Commitment!) and is forever drawn to music that lives in that blended space between the joy and pain of life.
 I know it won’t last forever, but right now this music is a mood, and it’s everything I need.

 I guess I’m emo now.